 Janice Faber brings to her music eight years of intensive study of classical music, a college degree in music, and three decades of performing regularly (as a soloist, accompanying choral groups, with small ensembles and as part of an orchestra).

 As a child, Janice was drawn to the piano, completely fascinated by the keyboard.
 At six she began to play by ear the music she heard around her.
 Starting at the age of ten, she could be found on the piano bench at church every Sunday accompanying the worshipers at the tiny church she attended in South Carolina.
 Her teacher discovered Janice had the gift of perfect pitch: the ability to identify notes, chords and keys on various instruments just by listening.
 She began improvising and composing at an early age.

-After moving to Michigan in 1993, Janice began playing at a large church with 3,000 members where services often included her accompanying the choir and playing with the orchestra.
-Janice served there regularly for more than 20 years and has recently begun working with college students as a music coach and collaborative pianist.
+After moving to Michigan in 1993, Janice began playing at a large church with 3,000 members where services often included her at the piano, accompanying the choir and playing with the orchestra.
+Janice served there regularly for more than 20 years and now works with college students as a music coach and collaborative pianist.

 Janice has released a number of albums of solo piano as well as single releases of her arrangements of popular Christian Contemporary songs.
 When not at the piano, she enjoys her busy family (she's a football, basketball, soccer & track mom) and spending time on Lake Michigan.